Shaderx/Where-Winds-Meet-Midi-Player/README.md

 A beautiful, feature-rich MIDI music player for **Where Winds Meet** that plays your songs by automatically pressing the correct keyboard keys in-game.

+> ⚠️ **WARNING: Use at Your Own Risk**
+> The publisher has started banning players for using third-party tools (a broad category that includes many types of programs).
+It is unclear whether MIDI players specifically trigger bans, but the risk exists.
+Chinese server players have not yet reported any bans for using MIDI players.
+Proceed with caution.

 <p align="center">
   <img width="780" alt="WWM Overlay screenshot" src="https://github.com/user-attachments/assets/8977b742-7f7d-47d9-b78f-d36ed677e3c5" />
 </p>